CommonAccord/Cmacc-Org/Doc/G/EU/Artificial_Intelligence_Act/Sec/Article.md

 74.2.sec=As part of their reporting obligations under Article 34(4) of Regulation (EU) 2019/1020, the market surveillance authorities shall report annually to the Commission and relevant national competition authorities any information identified in the course of market surveillance activities that may be of potential interest for the application of Union law on competition rules.
 They shall also annually report to the Commission about the use of prohibited practices that occurred during that year and about the measures taken.

-74.3.1.sec=For high-{_risk} {_AI_systems} related to products covered by the Union harmonisation legislation listed in Section A of Annex I, the {_market_surveillance_authority} for the purposes of this Regulation shall be the authority responsible for market surveillance activities designated under those legal acts.
+74.3.1.sec=For high-{_risk} {_AI_systems} related to products covered by the Union harmonisation legislation listed in Section A of Annex {Annex.I.Xnum}, the {_market_surveillance_authority} for the purposes of this Regulation shall be the authority responsible for market surveillance activities designated under those legal acts.

-74.3.2.sec=By derogation from the first subparagraph, and in appropriate circumstances, Member States may designate another relevant authority to act as a {_market_surveillance_authority}, provided they ensure coordination with the relevant sectoral market surveillance authorities responsible for the enforcement of the Union harmonisation legislation listed in Annex I.
+74.3.2.sec=By derogation from the first subparagraph, and in appropriate circumstances, Member States may designate another relevant authority to act as a {_market_surveillance_authority}, provided they ensure coordination with the relevant sectoral market surveillance authorities responsible for the enforcement of the Union harmonisation legislation listed in Annex {Annex.I.Xnum}.

 74.3.=[G/Z/paras/s2]

-74.4.sec=The procedures referred to in Articles 79 to 83 of this Regulation shall not apply to {_AI_systems} related to products covered by the Union harmonisation legislation listed in section A of Annex I, where such legal acts already provide for procedures ensuring an equivalent level of protection and having the same objective.
+74.4.sec=The procedures referred to in Articles 79 to 83 of this Regulation shall not apply to {_AI_systems} related to products covered by the Union harmonisation legislation listed in section A of Annex {Annex.I.Xnum}, where such legal acts already provide for procedures ensuring an equivalent level of protection and having the same objective.
 In such cases, the relevant sectoral procedures shall apply instead.

 74.5.sec=Without prejudice to the powers of market surveillance authorities under Article 14 of Regulation (EU) 2019/1020, for the purpose of ensuring the effective enforcement of this Regulation, market surveillance authorities may exercise the powers referred to in Article {Article.14.Xnum}(4), points (d) and (j), of that Regulation remotely, as appropriate.